-Like many moms, I wanted to engage with my 3 year old at home, providing him with activities that were not only fun, but educational as well.
-I was that mom who collected leaves and counted the steps on stairs we took.
+Like many moms, I wanted to engage with my 3 year old at home, providing him with a list of activities that were not only fun, but educational as well.
+I was that mom who collected leaves and counted the steps on the stairs we took.

 At the same time, I also understood that educational activities can get… over the top.
 We don’t need to stress out about “teaching,” so much as inspiring our kids’ curiosity and desire to learn.

 You see, so many of us can feel like we’re not doing enough educational activities.
 That we’re somehow “behind” what other parents are doing with their kids.
 We assume that every moment spent should be a learning opportunity, or that we need to provide better toys or experiences.

 Educational activities for 3 year olds

 But thankfully, it doesn’t take much to teach and engage with your child.
 These educational activities for 3 year olds can keep her entertained while learning the fundamentals along the way.
 They’re geared for even the shortest attention span, or for kids who easily tire of doing the same thing for long stretches.

 They’re also perfect to give your caregiver ideas to do with her during the day while you’re at work.
 You don’t need expensive toys or classes galore to make sure she’s off to a great start.
 These easy, doable, and even practical activities are more than enough to teach and engage: